fodchain/Manuscript/docs/README.md

 through encryption algorithms.
 In this way, the network will receive a huge amount of computing power and storage, and contributors can get paid.
-Whenever we want, we can obtain any unit-level privacy computing power and storage space through this network.
+Whenever we want, we can obtain any unit-level privacy computing power and storage space through this network